 - Track file downloads across your site

-- Exclude certain user roles from tracking like admins
+- Exclude certain user roles from tracking, such as admins

-- Automatically track outbound links, affiliate links, telephone links
+- Automatically track outbound links, affiliate links, and telephone links

 - Get weekly email summaries of your site’s performance